 The UE shall send an AUTHENTICATION FAILURE message, with 5GMM cause #29 "ngKSI already in use", to the network and start the timer T3520 (see example in figure 5.4.1.3.7.1).
 Furthermore, the UE shall stop any of the retransmission timers that are running (e.g. T3510, T3517 or T3521).
-Upon the first receipt of an AUTHENTICATION FAILURE message from the UE with 5GMM cause #29 "ngKSI already in use", the network performs necessary actions to select a new ngKSI and send the same authentication challenge to the UE.
+Upon the first receipt of an AUTHENTICATION FAILURE message from the UE with 5GMM cause #29 "ngKSI already in use", the network performs necessary actions to select a new ngKSI and send the same 5G authentication challenge to the UE.

-NOTE 3: Upon receipt of an AUTHENTICATION FAILURE message from the UE with 5GMM cause #29 "ngKSI already in use", the network may also re-initiate the authentication procedure (see subclause 5.4.1.3.2).
+NOTE 3: Upon receipt of an AUTHENTICATION FAILURE message from the UE with 5GMM cause #29 "ngKSI already in use", the network may also re-initiate the 5G AKA based primary authentication and key agreement procedure (see subclause 5.4.1.3.2).

-Upon receiving the new AUTHENTICATION REQUEST message from the network, the UE shall stop the timer T3520, if running, and then process the challenge information as normal.
+Upon receiving the new AUTHENTICATION REQUEST message from the network, the UE shall stop the timer T3520, if running, and then process the 5G challenge information as normal.